actions/github-script/README.md

 ### Use npm packages

-Like importing your own files above, you can also use installed modules:
+Like importing your own files above, you can also use installed modules.
+Note that this is achieved with a wrapper on top `require`, so if you're trying to require a module inside your own file, you might need to import it externally or pass the `require` wrapper to your file:

 ```yaml
 on: push